vikashkr437/FacialRecognitionTransferLearning/README.md

 # FacialRecognitionTransferLearning
+### This Project or task is meant to demonstrate the use of Transfer Learning

 ## **COLLECTION OF DATA**
 #### The First Task is to collect the image and make a dataset with it for this we use the following CV2 code hich collects 15 images particularly of the face using the HaarCascade model